compuphase/partcl/README.md

 ## Builtin commands

+The table below is a brief summary of the built-in commands in ParTcl.
+See the "Tcl Primer" (or other documentation on Tcl) for details on these commands.

 | name       | summary |
 | ---------- | ------- |
 | `append`   | Append contents to a variable (concatenate strings). |